Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Pick the most appropriate answer.

-Newton-Raphson method of finding roots of nonlinear equations falls under the category of _______ method.
+Q1.
+The Newton-Raphson method of finding roots of nonlinear equations falls under the category of _______ methods.

 bracketing